 The Archive preserves the papers of the original Mass Observation movement and current Mass Observation Project and makes them publicly available, as part of the University of Sussex's Special Collections at the The Keep.

-The Archive is a Charitable Trust (registered charity number: 270218) in the care of the University of Sussex.
+The Archive is a Charitable Incorporated Organisation (registered charity number: 1179673) in the care of the University of Sussex.
 Lord Asa Briggs who, as Vice-Chancellor of the University in 1970, was responsible for bringing the collection to Sussex and opening it up as a public resource for historical research.

 The Archive depends on money from outside the University for many of its special activities.
-It gains income from royalties from publications and makes applications to funding bodies.
-It also receives kind support from individuals through its Friends of the Archive scheme and legacies.
+It gains income from:

 Research and teaching